flabdev/vue-survey-builder/README.md

 **Step 4:**
 You can add your own logic in your component to show the list of question in read only and edit mode.
 There is a component to show the list of questions, which will be available in the [demo source code](https://github.com/FissionHQ/vue-survey-builder/blob/master/src/QuestionsView.vue).
 Please use this component called `QuestionsView` in case, you want to show the list of questions added.

-In the next version, this component will be available as part of the vue-survey-builder itself.
-Refer demo code [here](https://github.com/rajeshwarpatlolla/vue-survey-builder-test/blob/master/src/components/TestSurveyBuilder.vue#L5)

-You can use it like
+You can import it like,

+`import { QuestionsView } from 'vue-survey-builder';`

+and then use it like,

 `<QuestionsView :questions="questionsList" :readOnly="true" />`